When do I need to collect sales tax?

-- If you operate in a destination-based state, then your tax rate is based on where your buyer is located (if you ship the item directly to their home).
+If you operate in a destination-based state, then your tax rate is based on where your buyer is located (if you ship the item directly to their home).

 For a visual map that breaks down origin- and destination-based states, click here.
-To determine the exact tax rate for a specific address in your state, check out your State Department website (for example, here is a sales tax rate lookup tool for businesses in the state of Washington).
+To determine the exact tax rate for a specific address in your state, check out this awesome tool where you can look up sales tax by address.

 When researching your state tax rates you may also come across a mention of the use tax, which is a type of excise tax that is often used for out-of-state purchases.
 The use tax is generally not the seller’s responsibility; in most cases is supposed be declared and filed by the purchaser in his or her home state.